Temmy-bioinformatics/Temitope-website/_projects/3_project.md

 related_publications: true
 ---

-Sex determination systems can evolve rapidly, even among closely related species.
+Sex determination systems can evolve rapidly in fishes, even among closely related species.
 In this project, I used whole-genome sequencing to investigate the genetic basis of sex determination in two closely related Eurasian minnows, _Phoxinus phoxinus_ and _Phoxinus csikii_.

 ### What I worked on